AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 ## References between resources

-References between resources are supported as reference (literal reference), identifier (logical reference), and display (text description of target).
-ADHA profiles may include constraints on elements of Reference type that limit what is considered valid.
-For example, the profile [ADHA Document Composition](StructureDefinition-dh-composition-document-1.html) limits what is considered valid for the element `Composition.section.entry` by mandating to `Composition.section.entry.reference` to enforce population of a `reference` (literal reference) for each entry.
+References between resources in ADHA profiles are supported as reference (literal reference), identifier (logical reference), and display (text description of target).

+ADHA profiles may include constraints on elements of [Reference type](http://hl7.org/fhir/R4/references.html) that limit what is considered valid.
+For example, the profile [ADHA Document Composition](StructureDefinition-dh-composition-document-1.html) limits what is considered valid for the element `Composition.section.entry` by mandating `Composition.section.entry.reference` to enforce population of a literal reference for each entry.

+If an identifier (logical reference) is supplied, that identifier **SHALL** be populated with a meaningful business identifier according to the section on [Business identifiers](guidance.html#business-identifiers) that identifies the logical entity across systems, contexts of use, and other formats (variously, HL7 v2 , CDA , XDS, and many more).

 **References to a patient**